MustafaHT/EngineersGuide/README.md

 As Engineers Guide user I want to to be able to see the email of who added a new components so I can contact with him later.
 As Engineers Guide user I want to be able to have a PDF copy of that element so I can share it in diffrent application or print it.
 As Engineers Guide user I want to be able to have login and password to protect my information so that I can have privacy.
+As Engineers Guide user I want to quick and easy access to the resources from the app it self.

 ====================== my development process ========================>>